coder-1304/Apache-Solr-doc/search/solr/beginner/Logging-And-Monitoring/Logging.md

 ## Log Rotation Size Threshold

+Rotation size refers to the maximum size a log file can reach before it is rotated or archived.
+When a log file reaches this size threshold, it is typically renamed, and a new log file is created to continue logging events.

 In `log4j2.xml`, if the default log rotation size threshold of 32MB is too small for production servers, it should be increased to a larger value (e.g., 100MB or more).

 ```xml
 <SizeBasedTriggeringPolicy size="100 MB"/>